-Where Can You Typically Find Third Party Risk Management?
+Where Should You Typically Find Third-Party Risk Management?

-- With the OCC putting so much emphasis on active involvement by the board, having third party risk management with a clear line of communication and accountability to the board helps to fulfill that mission.
+- Ensures board involvement - With regulators putting so much emphasis on active involvement by the board, having third-party risk management with a clear line of communication and accountability to the board helps to fulfill that mission.

-- Firmly establish the organization chart with a clear line of communication from the third party risk organization to the board or risk committee.
+- Establish a clear organization chart that details the line of communication from the TPRM team to the board or risk committee.

-- Work closely with the business units to understand the interaction between third party risk management and the lines of business.
+- Maintain regular communication with the business units to better understand the interaction between TPRM and the departments.